corbindavenport/superembed.js/README.md

 * Works without external libraries like JQuery
 * Responsive videos maintain their original aspect ratio
 * Responsive layout can be forced or blocked with classes applied to the embed code
-* Extremely tiny, the minified version is only 2 KB
+* Extremely tiny, the minified version is only 3 KB

 **Supported Services**

-Embeded videos from the following sites are supported:
+SuperEmbed can automatically detect and resize embedded content from these sites:
 * YouTube
 * Vimeo
+* SoundCloud
 * Kickstarter
 * CollegeHumor
 * Hulu